msverko/Plot_assistant/README.md

-<h1>Plot assistant - Graph visualizaton framework for induatrial cotrol systems</h1> <br />  Graph visualization framework as a custom feature interfaced with industrial SCADA-based HMI
+<h2>Plot assistant - Graph visualizaton framework for the industrial cotrol systems</h2> <br />  Graph visualization framework as a custom feature interfaced with industrial SCADA-based HMI

 This is a basic showcase poroject with the very limited functionality, providing proof of concept for proposed graph visualization framework architecture implemented with Plotnine Python data visualization library